The previous post in this series is:

 So, why is Cain’s offering rejected?
 For the answer, we have to dig more deeply.
 Make note of the first sacrifice: God slaughtered an animal to make skins for clothing for Adam and Eve (Genesis 3:21).
 We aren’t specifically told that God had to kill an animal; it’s a deduction from the text: skins come from dead animals.

-Now, comparing this to offerings made in Israel’s history, animal sacrifices are required for SIN offerings.
+Now, comparing this to offerings made in Israel’s history, animal sacrifices are required for sin offerings.
 God requires blood offerings.
 Why?
 We don’t really know, at least not fully.
 But, we do know that blood is life.
 See Genesis 9:4, “Only you shall not eat flesh with its life, that is, it’s blood.”
 (NASB) And, later in this chapter, the voice of Abel’s blood cries out to God from the ground.

 Blood is pretty important to God.
 And, Cain wasn’t offering blood in his sacrifice.
 He was offering the fruit of his direct labors: grain and/or fruit.
-Abel’s sacrifice of one of his sheep, and that sacrifice is accepted.
+Abel’s sacrifice is one of his sheep, and that sacrifice is accepted.

 So, it’s clear that Cain had previously offered blood sacrifices, same as Abel.
 From where did he get the sheep previously?